Engee documentation

 Details

-Limits the output signal to the parameters Lower saturation limit and Upper saturation limit.
+Limits the output signal to parameter values Lower saturation limit and Upper saturation limit.

-• Selecting this checkbox limits the output signal to the values of parameters Lower saturation limit and Upper saturation limit.
+• If this option is selected, the output signal is limited to the parameter values.
+Lower saturation limit and Upper saturation limit.

-• Unchecking this box removes the restrictions on the output signal.
+• Unchecking this option removes the limitations on the output signal.

 Dependencies

-Selecting this option enables usage of the parameters Lower saturation limit and Upper saturation limit.
+Selecting this option involves using the parameters Lower saturation limit and Upper saturation limit.

 Default value